crosstyan/dreambooth-scripts-for-autodl/README.md

 ## Usage

-check the source code.
+Check the source code.
+Just simple wrapper for the original command line interface.

+- `convert.ps1` convert the `ckpt` format to diffusers format
+- `train.ps1` train will train the model.
+Edit this file to change parameters.
+See [DreamBooth training example](https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth) for details.
+- `back.ps1` would convert the diffusers format back to `ckpt` format. the `ckpt` would be half precision and only takes *2.4G*.

 ## Troubleshooting

-Error in `File "/root/miniconda3/envs/diffusers/lib/python3.10/site-packages/bitsandbytes/cuda_setup/paths.py", line 90` that `CUDASetup.get_instance` is a function. blah blah blah.
+Error in `File "/root/miniconda3/envs/diffusers/lib/python3.10/site-packages/bitsandbytes/cuda_setup/paths.py", line 90` that `CUDASetup.get_instance` is a function.

 Somehow the `get_instance` function is not called.
 Add `()` to fix it.
 Is the TUNA still caching the old version?
-This kind of bug should be fixed already.
+[This kind of bug should be fixed already](https://github.com/TimDettmers/bitsandbytes/blob/29e239e4d12b1c5b8ada4f03b90930735ddcb5b9/bitsandbytes/cuda_setup/paths.py#L90). ([commit](https://github.com/TimDettmers/bitsandbytes/commit/c584482f1f13e073dac714815f2d439fd66699d1))